 Integral to all required rotations and track experiences are joint educational and clinical service activities with primary care physicians, psychiatrists and other physician specialists, nurse practitioners, social workers, and other allied health professionals.
 Furthermore, core competencies that are taught include skills specifically relevant to the provision of mental health care in medical settings: (1) the application of clinical assessment and treatment in medical settings; (2) the ability to function effectively as a member of an interdisciplinary team; and (3) the development of consultation strategies in medical contexts.
 Consistent with overarching principles of professional psychology training the curriculum of the internship is intended to provide sequential and cumulative opportunities for the development of and demonstration of core competencies.
 Furthermore, we strive toward diversity among our trainees and faculty and a training environment that is supportive of diverse individuals and achievement in cultural/diversity competence.

 Intern applicants are matched according to emphasis track interests.
-This allows Interns to accumulate a specific expertise that is consistent with their long-range career interests and enhances their marketable upon graduation.
-Interns are selected on the basis of an emphasis training track in which the training will occur during a 4-month rotation and each Wednesday of the week (for the entire year).
+This allows Interns to accumulate a specific expertise that is consistent with their long-range career interests and enhances their marketability upon graduation.
+Interns are selected on the basis of an emphasis training track in which the training will occur during a 4-month (Augusta University) or 6-month (Charlie Norwood VAMC) rotation and each Wednesday of the week (for the entire year).

 Interns may apply for any or all of the tracks on their APPIC match forms.

-Application deadline: November 15, 2015
+Application deadline: November 1, 2023

-Starting date: July 1, 2016
+Starting date: July 1, 2024

-(Last revised 9-15)
+(Last revised 07-2023)

 * For any additional information regarding the accreditation status of the internship contact the American Psychological Association, Office of Program and Accreditation, 750 First Street, NE, Washington, DC 20002-4242 (Phone 202-336-5979). http://www.apa.org/ed/accreditation/index.aspx